ceciliachenguo/iOSAppPortfolio_Cecilia_in_Marlo/README.md

 ## About
 For those unable to download the app, I've used this space to showcase the main features and user interfaces I've developed. <br/><br/>
 Extensively utilizing SwiftUI and Combine, I've crafted aesthetically pleasing user interfaces adhering to functional programming principles.
 Where iOS functionality constraints arise, I've employed UIKit to address these challenges effectively. <br/><br/>
-I can't show the code due to a non-disclosure agreement, as I want to remain professional and respect my team members' efforts.
-While I understand that my  side projects hosted on other repositories might have a very different level of complexity, decision-making, and problem-solving level compared to a large project like this, I would be happy to answer more general questions about the overall architecture of the project I'm working on during interviews. <br/><br/>
+I would be happy to answer more general questions about the overall architecture of the project I'm working on during interviews. <br/><br/>
 The App incorporates a variety of interesting tools and frameworks, and I would be delighted to discuss the frameworks that I'm proficient in with you! <br/><br/>

 ## Demo Videos